mrazomej/phd/docs/src/chapter_01/section_03_information.md

 with the opposite conditional entropy $P(m \mid p)$.
-These series of manipulations where we write either joint or conditional entropies will become handy in this thesis as we explore biophysical models of how to compute gene expression input-output functions. [@Fig:ch1_fig11](C) shows a schematic representation of the relationship of all the entropy-based quantities that we explored in this chapter.
+These series of manipulations where we write either joint or conditional entropies will become handy in this thesis as we explore biophysical models of how to compute gene expression input-output functions (more on that in Chapter 3).
+[@Fig:ch1_fig11](C) shows a schematic representation of the relationship of all the entropy-based quantities that we explored in this chapter.
 Although it is impossible to cover an entire field in a short introduction, I hope this intuitive explanation will suffice to understand the rest of the thesis.